AdobeDocs/uxp-photoshop/src/pages/ps_reference/index.md

 ## Overview

-You will now find minimum version information on properties and methods.
-This version tag corresponds to the version of Photoshop where the member was introduced or last updated significantly.
-For properties, you will find a column "MIN VERSION".
-For methods, the version tag appears to the right of the name.

 The following line allows you access to the Photoshop DOM via UXP.
 ```javascript
 const app = require('photoshop').app;
 ```
 From here, you can open documents, modify them, run menu items, and more.

+### Minimum Version
+You will now find minimum version information on properties and methods.
+This version tag corresponds to the version of Photoshop where the member was introduced or last updated significantly.
+For properties, you will find a column "MIN VERSION".
+For methods, the version number appears as a tag to the right of the name.

 ## Synchronous vs Asynchronous